gokcenuryilmaz/SortTheElementsOfAnArrayInAscendingOrder/README.md

 <br>

 ## Contributions

-Contributions are welcome!
-If you have any ideas for improvements or find any issues, feel free to open an issue or create a pull request.
+I am waiting for your contributions!
+If you have any ideas for improvements or if you find any problems, do not hesitate to open this problem or create a pull request.

 <br>